'It is exercise alone that supports the spirit and keeps the mind in vigour.'

 Our curriculum has been developed in collaboration with pupils from our Sports Council, taking their views into account.
 This enables us to place our pupils at the heart of our PE curriculum.
 We strive to offer a high-quality PE curriculum that allows children to succeed and excel, whilst also providing an opportunity to develop their health, fitness and wellbeing.
 Our PE curriculum aims to provide every child with a positive experience of physical activity, which will inspire them to participate in sports, recreationally or competitively, in the future.

 Our Physical Education subject leaders have designed our own curriculum to be delivered to the children.
 Our original curriculum has been based around our experiences of Physical Education, while also considering pupil voice around our offering.
 Every child receives two hours of Physical Education each week as part of our high-quality curriculum.
-One hour of this is delivered by our specialist sports coach, and the other by class teachers.
+One hour of this is delivered by our specialist sports coach, and the other by either the sports coach or the class teacher.
 Pupil experiences are always at the forefront of our curriculum, giving them the opportunity to develop a range of movements and skills, both fundamental and sport-specific.

 Our curriculum delivery has been planned in such a way to support external events in the elite world (e.g. World Cups in sports or other festivals), the seasonality of that sport, the facilities available to us and the weather.
 We ensure differentiation is incorporated into our curriculum to ensure accessibility for all of our students.
 Our curriculum is carefully sequenced and progresses in such a way as to allow children to apply their previous knowledge and experiences to further achieve and realise their potential.
 Topics delivered range from fundamental skills – which allow the pupils to develop agility, balance and co-ordination skills – to more specific sport units such as net and wall, striking and fielding, invasion games, gymnastics, dance and athletics.
 We always aim to emphasise the value of a healthy and active lifestyle, and our curriculum is structured to promote lifelong activity post-education.
 The curriculum promotes challenge, perseverance and teamwork in developing children’s physical, cognitive and social skills.
 We also ensure there is an offering of outdoor adventurous activities within our curriculum.
 Our swimming provision is offered to Year 3 and 4 pupils at the local leisure centre and is led by their staff.
 This allows for smaller groups and more personalised teaching to take place.